-The two analog inputs on the AD7711A can accept either unipolar or bipolar input voltage ranges.
+The two analog inputs on the AD7710 can accept either unipolar or bipolar input voltage ranges.
 Bipolar or unipolar options are chosen by programming the B/U bit of the control register.
-This programs both channels for either unipolar or bipolar operation.
-Programming the part for either unipolar or bipolar operation does not change any of the input signal conditioning; it simply changes the data output coding.
-The data coding is binary for unipolar inputs and offset binary for bipolar inputs.
+This programs both channels for either type of operation.
+Programming the part for either unipolar or bipolar operation does not change any of the input signal conditioning; it simply changes the data output coding, using binary for unipolar inputs and offset binary for bipolar inputs.

 The input channels are differential and, as a result, the voltage to which the unipolar and bipolar signals are referenced is the voltage on the AIN(-) input.
-For example, if AIN(-) is +1.25 V and the AD7711A is configured for unipolar operation with a gain of 1 and a V{REF} of 2.5 V, the input voltage range on the AIN(+) input is 1.25 V to 3.75 V. If AIN(-) is 1.25 V and the AD7711A is configured for bipolar mode with a gain of 1 and a V{REF} of 2.5 V, the analog input range on the AIN(+) input is -1.25 V to +3.75 V.
+For example, if AIN(-) is 1.25 V and the AD7710 is configured for unipolar operation with a gain of 1 and a $V{REF}$ of 2.5 V, the input voltage range on the AIN(+) input is 1.25 V to 3.75 V. If AIN(-) is 1.25 V and the AD7710 is configured for bipolar mode with a gain of 1 and a $V{REF}$ of 2.5 V, the analog input range on the AIN(+) input is -1.25 V to +3.75 V.